marmelab/react-admin/docs/DataProviders.md

 );
 ```

-**Tip**: By default, React Query Devtools are only included in bundles when `process.env.NODE_ENV === 'development'`, so you don't need to worry about excluding them during a production build.
+**Tip**: By default, React Query Devtools are only included in development bundles (`process.env.NODE_ENV === 'development'`), so they won't be part of production builds.

 **Tip**: Some Data Providers have their own logging system.
-Refer to their documentation to learn more.
-For instance, [the `ra-data-fakerest` package](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-fakerest) logs all the calls to the REST API in the browser console when you pass `true` as second argument:
+For example, [the `ra-data-fakerest` package](https://github.com/marmelab/react-admin/tree/master/packages/ra-data-fakerest) logs all REST API calls to the browser console when `true` is passed as a second argument:

 ```jsx
 // in src/App.js